 While all plants need at least some light, it is worth noting many plants thrive with indirect light or fluorescent lighting.
 These plants are the perfect plants for decorating your home.

 Growing plants in your home requires knowing what factors are needed for success.
 Plants add color, warmth, and décor to your home.
-They are perfect for gardening year-round and improve air quality.
-There are plants that do not need sunlight and are easy to grow, but other factors contribute to the plant surviving.
+Some plants do not need sunlight and are easy to grow, but other factors contribute to the plant surviving.

 In addition to lighting, proper watering is the main factor in successful plant care.
 Too much water can drown your plants.
 The temperature and humidity in and out of your home affect your plant's growth.
 Some plants will benefit from being moved outside for regulated temperatures, humidity, or extra light.
 Just as your lawn needs fertilizer to grow thick and luscious, your plants will need fertilizer, too.
 As they grow, they may need to be repotted.
 Choosing a big enough pot (but not too big) and repotting it with fresh soil will allow your plant to continue to thrive.